Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 The final price of per MHz spectrum came at Rs 5 crore and 80 lakhs.
 So, Ncell will pay at the same rate to NTA for the 9 MHz spectrum.

 Both the companies got 20 minutes, 30 minutes and 50 minutes time period to submit the sealed bid price for first, second and third round.

 Although the bidding process culminated in the Ncell’s win, NTA will provide the additional frequency to Ncell, only after settling the CGT issue with the payment of the allocated amount of Rs 21 Arab and 10 crores.

 CG Telecom filed a petition to Supreme Court seeking a stay order in the spectrum auction process.
 As they were not qualified to participate in the first auction, they believe it will do a harm to the company for the long term.
-But as the court did not decide on the stay order, the spectrum auction went ahead on Wednesday.
+But as the court did not decide on the stay order, the spectrum auction went ahead that time.

 1800 MHz band in the most popular spectrum for 4G technology.
 Previously the same spectrum was used for GSM (2G) technology only.
-Now with the grant of technology neutrality license of that band, telecom companies can use the same spectrum for any technology.
+Now with the grant of technology neutrality license of that band, telecom companies are using the same spectrum for any technology.

 Earlier Ncell used a frequency sharing technology to maximize the use of scarce and expensive resources.
 It has been a year that NTC got 800 MHz spectrum to expand its 4G to all parts of the country.
 Find the things you need to check before you buy a 4G smartphone.